KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: Data

 For our stellar sample, we select a subset of APOGEE DR17 stars with the goal of minimizing statistical errors from poor observations and systematic errors from abundance trends with $\teff$ and/or $\logg$ while preserving a sufficient number of stars to conduct a meaningful statistical analysis across the Galactic disk.
 To remove poor quality data points, we require ASPCAP flags \texttt{STAR\_BAD} and \texttt{NO\_ASPCAP\_RESULT} equal zero.
 We only include stars from the main survey sample (\texttt{EXTRATARG} = 0), and use named abundances (\texttt{X\_FE}), as recommended by \citet{jonsson2020}.
 In addition to these quality cuts, we apply the following sample selection: \begin{itemize} \itemsep0em \item $\mgh > -0.75$ \item S/N $\geq 200$ \item $\logg = 1-3$ dex \item $\teff = 4000-5200$ K. \end{itemize} To eliminate red clump (RC) stars, which show abundance variations from the RGB sample \citep{vincenzo2021a}, we cross-match with and remove stars that appear in the APOGEE DR17 RC VAC\footnote{\url{https://www.sdss4.org/dr17/data_access/value-added-catalogs/?vac_id=apogee-red-clump-(rc)-catalog}} \citep{bovy2014}.

 These cuts result in a sample of 48,659 stars that span the Galactic disk.
 We plot their $Z$ vs. $R$ location, as well as the distributions of distances and eccentricities in Figure~\ref{fig:star_dist}, taking distances and kinematics from \citep{queiroz2023}.
 While our stellar sample extends from Galactic center, to the outer disk, to the halo, the majority of our stars ($75\%$) are within 3.5 kpc of the sun.
-Further, $94\%$ of our stellar sample has an eccentricity less than 0.4, indicative of \textit{in situ} origin.
-In this paper, we assume that the KPM fits will be consistent across the Galactic disk, as the median high-Ia and low-Ia [X/Mg] vs. [Mg/H] abundance tends are insensitive to Galactic location (W19, \citealp{griffith2021a}).
+Further, $94\%$ of our stellar sample has an eccentricity less than 0.4, indicative of \textit{in situ} origin \citep[e.g.,][]{sales2009}.
+In this paper, we assume that the \name fits will be consistent across the Galactic disk, as the median high-Ia and low-Ia [X/Mg] vs. [Mg/H] abundance tends are insensitive to Galactic location (W19, \citealp{griffith2021a}).
+While we fit a large sample of stars in this work, \name performs similarly when fitting smaller populations, down to 500 stars.

 We present abundances for Mg, O, Si, S, Ca, C+N, Na, Al, K, Cr, Fe, Ni, Mn, Co, and Ce.
 In the analysis of each element, X, we drop stars with \texttt{X\_FE\_FLAG}.
 Ce abundances are flagged in the most stars, resulting in $\sim 700$ Ce labels being excluded.
 While the surface abundances of C and N differ from the stellar birth abundances for RGB stars due to the CNO processes and dredge-up events \citep{iben1965, shetrone2019}, the total C+N abundance remains constant.
 As in W22, we consider C+N as an element, taking [(C+N)/H] to be